“Do I have to take a fourth year of social studies or can I start a second foreign language instead, which is what I really want to do?”

 Many high school sophomores and juniors (and their parents) want to know what courses to take to improve their chances for admission to Yale and other highly competitive colleges.
 With the caveat that every situation is different, here is some advice to help guide you as you make these decisions.

-A Holistic Approach to Admissions
+A Whole-Person Approach to Admissions

 The high school transcript is almost always the most important document in a student’s application.
 But it is hard to conceive of a situation in which the appearance (or absence) of any one particular class on a transcript would determine the applicant’s outcome.
 The admissions committee does not make its decisions based on a piecemeal review of an applicant’s recommendations, test scores, activities, or individual elements of a high school transcript.
 It considers each application as a comprehensive picture of that student.